DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-education.markdown

 ### Recommendations

-Enrolling in a reputable and accredited in-state university that offers proctoring will enhance your credibility and ensure that your efforts are acknowledged and respected.
+Enrolling in a reputable and accredited in-state college to do your basics and then university will enhance your credibility and ensure that your efforts are acknowledged and respected.
 This way, you will be less likely to be dismissed, and God can utilize you as a powerful force for good. **I recommend pursuing a degree in STEM or Biblical Language Scholarship**.
 Avoid pursuing a career as a theologian, as many lack the necessary authority or comprehensive education regarding biblical texts.
 This has led to the emergence of various cults and heretical sects, often propagated by individuals with insufficient understanding or critical thinking skills.

+> Wisdom is supreme—so acquire wisdom, and whatever you acquire, acquire understanding!
+(NET Bible, 2019, Proverbs 4:7).

 <!-- ### Knowledge Will be Increased